 • Be a member of Explorer Scouts or Scout Network at the time you complete the award

-INTERNATIONAL, ENVIRONMENT & VALUES (IEV) LIST
+INTERNATIONAL, COMMUNITY & VALUES (ICV) LIST

 Complete the five Queen’s Scout Award challenges or hold the Gold Duke of Edinburgh’s Award (DofE).

-– First aid and emergency procedures
+- First aid (covering First Response as a minimum) and emergency procedures

 - Risk assessment/health and safety